OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/00-API_Testing_Overview.md

 #### The HTTP Methods

 REST APIs use standard HTTP methods to perform operations on resources following the [HTTP Request Methods](https://tools.ietf.org/html/rfc7231#section-4) defined in [RFC7231](https://tools.ietf.org/html/rfc7231).
 These methods map to CRUD, the four basic functions of persistent storage in computer science.
-CRUD stands for Create, Read, Update, and Delete, which are the four operations that can be performed on data.
+CRUD stands for Create, Read, Update, and Delete; which are the four operations that can be performed on data.

 | Methods | Description                                   |
 |---------|-----------------------------------------------|